dafny-lang/dafny/Test/tutorial/induction-principle.md

 }
 ```

-**Note:** this predicate is simplified for the purpose of illustration.
+**Note:** This predicate is simplified for the purpose of illustration.
 For the "real"
 predicate, see the full [Dafny-in-Dafny development](https://github.com/dafny-lang/compiler-bootstrap/blob/1493872f6a38f23ff83408333e25190d4829904c/src/Semantics/Equiv.dfy#L202).

 We now need to reason modulo this semantic equality.
 For instance, when proving that